IBM/tensorflow-kubernetes-art-classification/README.md

 ![](doc/source/images/architecture.png)

-## Prerequisites

-Create a Kubernetes cluster with either:
-* [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing using your own servers.
-* [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
-* [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) for either scenario above.

-The code here is tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov).

 ## Flow

 1. Inspect the available attributes in the Google BigQuery database for the Met art collection
 2. Create the labeled dataset using the attribute selected
-3. Select a model for image classification from the set of available public models and deploy to IBM Bluemix
+3. Select a model for image classification from the set of available public models and deploy to IBM Cloud
 4. Run the training on Kubernetes, optionally using GPU if available
 5. Save the trained model and logs
 6. Visualize the training with TensorBoard